 Follow me on Pinterest for more money saving hints and financial tips!

-Frugal people have absolutely no problem in saying no. Whether that’s a no to something they don’t like or a no to something they can’t afford.
+Thrifty living folk have absolutely no problem in saying no. Whether that’s a no to something they don’t like or a no to something they can’t afford.
 It’s a no and they don’t lose any sleep over it.

 How many times have you gone out with friends to a bar or restaurant knowing you’ll have to put it on your credit card because you don’t have enough money that month?